 Systemic chemotherapy

-- Average duration for an adult with ALL: 2–3 years
+- Maintenance chemotherapy: average duration for an adult with ALL is 2–3 years

 |Common agents used in chemotherapy regimens for acute leukemia |